jang5934/myblog_frontend/README.md

 [2021-01-07] Long time updates.
 Happy New Year!
 1) sidebar icon is updated.
 2) post viewer module is under developed.
-3) The text editor that used in this blog service is 'draft.js'.
-So blog_posts that will be stored in this blog will be wrote by draft.js wyswyg in 'draft.js status format'
+3) The text editor that used in this blog service is 'draft.js'.<br>
+So blog posts that will be stored in this blog will be wrote by draft.js wyswyg in 'draft.js status format'

 ## The role(or funtionality) of this